As more British Columbians choose low carbon transportation options, energy utilities are offering services to support this transition.

 4. Natural Gas for Transportation

-Under section 2 of the Greenhouse Gas Reduction Regulation, public utilities may;
+Under section 2 of the Greenhouse Gas Reduction Regulation1, public utilities may;

 • provide grants or zero-interest loans to persons in BC for the purchase or conversion of eligible vehicles and machines that is fueled by compressed natural gas (CNG) or liquified natural gas (LNG), and